- Septoria tritici

 Generally, there has been a gradual erosion of efficacy of many azole (DMI) fungicides in the past ten years but some are still effective (e.g. propiconazole) [NB.
 Epoxiconazole was withdrawn in October 2021] if used at full label dose and when mixed with another mode of action.
-Efficacy of SDHI fungicides has declined recently but some are effective if used a full label dose alone or mixed with an azole.
+Efficacy of SDHI fungicides has declined recently but some are effective if used at full label dose alone or mixed with an azole.
 Resistance is widespread to QoIs (strobilurins) and MBCs (e.g. carbendazim).

 Currently it is recommended to mix products with two or more modes of action or to use products with different modes of action at different spray times in order to manage fungicide resistance.
-Other modes of action that have reasonable efficacy when mixed with azoles or SDHIs include phthalimide (e.g. folpet), and mixtures of strobilurin and azole are also effective.
+Other modes of action that have reasonable efficacy when mixed with azoles or SDHIs, phthalimide (e.g. folpet), and mixtures of strobilurin and azole are also effective.
 [NB.
 Chlorothalonil is now withdrawn, mancozeb is likely to be withdrawn in 2023 or 2024].

 Cultural control and climate: